 In June 2007, VMware adopted the 2007 Equity and Incentive Plan which provides for the granting of stock options or other stock-based awards, including awards of restricted stock.
-Through July 25, 2007, VMware's Compensation and Corporate Governance Committee made broad-based grants to issue approximately 35.8 million stock options with an exercise price of \$23.00 per share and approximately 366,000 shares of our Class A common stock with an exercise price of \$25.00 per share and granted approximately 538,000 restricted stock units.
-These awards have a fair value of approximately \$263.5 million which will be recognized over the awards' vesting periods.
+Through July 2, 2007, VMware's Compensation and Corporate Governance Committee made broad-based grants to issue approximately 35.8 million stock options at an exercise price of \$23.00 per share and granted approximately 453,000 restricted stock units.
+These awards have a fair value of approximately \$260.5 million which will be recognized over the awards' vesting periods.